 Milton Keynes local authority (LA) is committed to the achievement of all pupils.
-With a high proportion of the school population made up of BAME pupils (44% - 2020) and those learning English as an additional language (EAL - 18% 2020), this means that they are likely to make up a proportionately high percentage of pupils with special educational needs and/or disability (SEND).
-There is a challenge for school in identifying whether BAME pupils and particularly those learning EAL have a SEND, or whether their delay in learning is either because of their developing English language acquisition or having different prior education or experiences.

-Pupils learning EAL have specific linguistic needs, but this should not be confused with special educational needs:
+With a high proportion of the school population made up of BME pupils (51% - 2023) and those learning English as an additional language (EAL) nearly 20% in 2023, a proportion of these pupils similar to non-EAL learners will have special educational needs and/or disability (SEND).
+However, addressing the learning difficulties of BME pupils and those learning EAL can present specific challenges.
+Schools may encounter cultural taboos or social stigma relating to SEND conversations.
+Overseas new arrivals and EAL learners may need time to adjust to an unfamiliar context and address their emotional needs.
+Pupils may have had limited schooling or simply need more time to develop their English language skills.
+Pupils learning EAL have specific linguistic needs, but this should not be confused withspecial educational needs:

 "Identifying and assessing SEN for young children whose first language is not English requires particular care.
 Early Years practitioners should look carefully at all aspects of a child's learning and development to establish whether any delay is related to learning English as an additional language or if it arises from SEN or disability.
-Difficulties related solely to learning English as an additional language are not SEN."
+Difficulties related solely to learning English as an additional language are not SEN."6